-This Community Panel will be tasked with working together to recommend a route for a new east-west arterial road through False Creek Flats that best meets the needs of residents and businesses.
+This Community Panel is tasked with working together to recommend a route for a new east-west arterial road through False Creek Flats that best meets the needs of residents and businesses.
 The route will be grade-separated, meaning it will pass over or under the Burrard Inlet Rail Line that runs north-south between the False Creek Flats and the Port, west of Clark Drive.
 The Community Panel will meet for approximately 7 days to learn from experts, community and business stakeholders, and the broader public about the potential issues and benefits of each arterial road option, and then make a recommendation.

 What route options were considered?

 The City has put forward four route options for consideration by the Community Panel: Malkin Avenue, National Avenue, Prior/Venables, and Williams Street.
-To learn more about the options for a new road, see the City’s Potential Alternate Routes.
-(For the full set of boards, click here.)
-Additional route options suggested by the community are being reviewed for technical feasibility.
+To learn more about the options for a new road, review our learning materials, which will be updated after each Panel meeting.

 What is the ‘study area’ for this project?